 Key Points that Every Wheel Chair Traveler Ought to Know

-I have been traveling in a wheelchair from over two decades now.
+I have been traveling in a wheelchair for over two decades now.

 So based on my own personal experience, I’d like to share some key points regarding planning and pursuing wheelchair travel.